Watch a quick demo or schedule time with us.

 Schedule a demo, or contact support.

-Rolling out their latest feature, Google Drive is now offering labels to help you organize your files.
+Google Drive is now offering labels to help you organize your files.
+And labels are really tags in Google Drive – same thing.

 But what can you do with labels in Google Drive?
 And what are the limitations?